 Picnic Point High School promotes an inclusive, collaborative and reflective learning environment based on the common values of Respect, Responsibility and Participation.
 Students and staff are encouraged to use enquiry based learning and explicit teaching, with a focus on literacy and numeracy, to build the strong foundations needed to meet the complexities of the modern world.
-Every student and every teacher in our school is known, valued and cared for as they pursue excellence in all aspects of school life.
+We endeavour that every student and every teacher in our school is known, valued and cared for as they pursue excellence in all aspects of school life.

-Our school prides itself on ensuring that all students are provided with the opportunity to learn and grow as they develop a sense of self and school culture.
-The wider school community forms an integral part of our learning environment and the school works with all stakeholders to ensure that learning is inclusive, nurturing and tailored to meet individual learning needs.
+Our wider school community forms an integral part of our learning environment and the school works closely with all stakeholders to ensure that learning is inclusive, nurturing and tailored to meet individual learning needs.
 The school has a highly active and engaged Parents and Citizens Association who raise funds to support school programs.
 Student voice and achievement is supported through student leadership programs, debating, school musicals, sport, wellbeing initiatives and mentoring partnerships with local schools.

 Project based and inquiry based learning in Stage 4, 5 and 6 is integral to providing opportunities for students to grow and thrive as they navigate the social, emotional and intellectual landscape.
+Our school offers a comprehensive and diverse curriculum, including our iThrive program in Years 7 and 8, and Vocational and Education Training framework courses.